Shopping Links

 Availability

-Available in the US from Manga video on hybrid DVD, as well as now out of print VHS.
+Available in North America from Manga video on hybrid DVD, as well as subtitled and dubbed VHS; all are now out of print.